BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **’Has YouTube been making me fat?’**

+For reasons I’ve explained elsewhere, four days ago I started severely cutting down on the amount of short form YouTube content I watch.
+Generally, I use YouTube as a diversion in between jobs.
+It seemed like a good option.
+I hadn’t really thought about this, but I often timed YouTube sessions with snacks.
+So my plan of cutting down on YouTube content had the unexpected side effect of reducing my intake of salt, sugar and particularly processed carbohydrates.

+This has had a bigger effect than I might’ve expected.
+I am down nearly a kilogram in weight from when I started avoiding YouTube.
+I’ve also been feeling calmer and getting more done.

+The course in the general muddle of our daily lives it isn’t really possible to pin down reliably what is caused and effect.
+It is quite possible that I would’ve had this same weight loss and productivity gain regardless of which videos I’ve been watching.
+And it doesn’t seem rather far-fetched to imagine that what I am looking at on my screen has an effect on my metabolism.
+But equally, life is complicated and maybe that is exactly how it works.

+In any event, this seems like an experiment with pursuing further.

 #### **No short form content and no snacks experiment**

 I am writing this on the evening of an experiment in attention management.
 I’ve had a couple of weeks when I have found concentrating on my work to be unusually difficult.
 I’ve also spent a lot of time (and money come to that) snacking.
 When unable to focus I’ve tended to watch a lot of YouTube videos - though I’ve also found time for Bluesky, Freecell and taking rather more interest in cloud formations than anyone who isn’t a weatherman ought to.